 Anyone that likes to make any of the fathead-type creations should have a roll of baking parchment paper.
 It is essential when rolling the ‘dough’ in the Fathead Dough Pizzas, as well as rolling the sensational Fathead Ham & Gruyere Rolls.
 I needed it when forming my Coconut Flour Wraps and my Keto Nachos, as well as when I piped my Berry Meringue Baskets.
 Too many recipes examples to list here: simply put, its a must for any kitchen and easily available at your local store.

 Used to cook meat or vegetables in the oven, I cannot live without mine and I have a variety of sizes and depths.
 Funnyman uses it when he makes his famous Mark’s Pepper Chicken and I also use it to roast vegetable side dishes like Coconut-roasted Cauliflower, Coconut-roasted Broccoli or Balsamic Roasted Asparagus.
 Most importantly though, having a nice big one is handy for making Keto Cloud Bread or even sweet treats like when I needed to pipe plenty of Mini Meringues.
-Having a variety of sizes and depths is handy as you will use them alot.
+Having a variety of sizes and depths is handy as you will use them alot, so shop around and stock up in various sizes too.

 I am originally from South Africa and get a lot of pleasure from making my own biltong.
 I invested in a Sunbeam® biltong maker several years ago after moving to the UK, and what a smart move that was!
 I use the Freddy Hirsch spice (see In my Keto Pantry for that link) and churn the good stuff out often because they make excellent keto snacks.
 Biltong is essentially dried meat but differs from jerky that I have sampled around the world so I have to go on record and say its not the same thing.
 The UK link below will take you to the exact make-and-model I use, however the US link only will only bring up basic dehydrators, which aren’t really suitable for hanging meat, but will do the job of drying thinner strips to make jerky.
 (Sorry guys, you will have to come and visit us across the pond and invest in a real biltong maker!)
 See my Homemade South African Biltong recipe to help you get started making your own.